plusssamiya-sketch/plusssamiya-sketch/README.md

-# Hi, I am Samiya
+# Hi, I am August L

 I am an applied economics and finance student.
 I am using this GitHub page to keep course projects and internship-related practice work in one place.